-Below are a handful of lecture notes and paper discussions that I found clarifying to write:
+Below are a handful of miscellaneous notes that I found clarifying to write:

 • Notes on Time-Series Econometrics: Hansen’s lectures were notation-heavy and, at times, overwhelming.
 Tightly organizing (a subset of) the subject matter helped me better follow proofs and better understand the broader course themes: